The European Head and Neck Society (EHNS):

 What has been achieved so far?

 One of the first things the new society did was to establish a website (www.ehns.org) that currently already includes much information for the workers in the field of head and neck oncology in Europe.
 Secondly,after the first two very successful European head and neck conferences held in Lille, France in 2001 and 2003, the third conference was held in Zagreb in 2008 and was organised by Miljenko Bura.
 In collaboration with the European Society for Therapeutic Radiation and Oncology we organised the first International Conference on Innovative Approaches in Head & Neck Oncology in Barcelona, Spain in 2007 and the second edition, in 2009 when the European Society of Medical Oncology also joined forces.
 All these platforms help to increase international collaboration in the field and to foster professional relations.
-The EHNS is a member of the newly established European Academy of Otolaryngology – Head and Neck Surgery and the International Federation of Head and Neck Oncologic Societies and co-operates with the International Academy of Oral Oncology.
+The EHNS is a member of the newly established European Academy of Otolaryngology – Head and Neck Surgery and co-operates with the International Academy of Oral Oncology.
 During the respective conferences of these bodies the EHNS sponsors and organises symposia.

 The EHNS also works in partnership with several other discipline-based and organ based organisations towards the development of multidisciplinary projects and courses that contribute to the training of head and neck specialists.
 One example is the annual European Head and Neck Course (www.eurohnc.com), which is alternatively held in Birmingham, UK and Amsterdam, The Netherlands.